hannahilea/hannahilea.github.io/blog/birdnet-intro/src.md

 <br>
 <div class="alert" style="background:#e8ebf5; padding: .5em;">
-<summary class="alert-heading">Looking for my instructions?
-Here: [Set up BirdNET-Pi on a Raspberry Pi Zero 2 W](../birdnet-setup/) 🐦‍⬛</summary>
+<summary class="alert-heading">Instructions are here: [Set up BirdNET-Pi on a Raspberry Pi Zero 2 W](../birdnet-setup/) 🐦‍⬛</summary>
 </div>

 It's summer here in the greater Boston area, and a little too hot, and my bird neighbors are *yelling*, as they have been since early spring.
 Yours too?
 Sounds like the perfect time for any good ~~birb creeper~~ citizen scientist to set up a ~~spy ring for snooping on birbs~~ passive acoustic monitoring station!

-Thanks to the [BirdNET model](https://birdnet.cornell.edu/) trained and released by the [Cornell Lab of Ornithology](https://www.birds.cornell.edu/home/), and the [BirdNET-Pi](https://github.com/Nachtzuster/BirdNET-Pi) application built on top of it by an open-source community, it is easier than ever to become the bird voyeur you were born to be.
+Thanks to the [BirdNET model](https://birdnet.cornell.edu/) trained and released by the [Cornell Lab of Ornithology](https://www.birds.cornell.edu/home/) and the [BirdNET-Pi](https://github.com/Nachtzuster/BirdNET-Pi) application built on top of it by an open-source community, it is easier than ever to become the bird voyeur you were born to be.
 For example, here's what I measured on May 6, from the microphone just outside my window in a semi-urban neighborhood:

 ![Screenshot of bird detection bar chart from May 6](./assets/may6.png)

-We can see that the House Sparrows (*Passer domesticus*) chorp from dawn to dusk, 5am-6pm; that a Blue Jay (*Cyanocitta cristata*) shows up around 4pm and just does *not* stop hollering for about an hour; and that our American Robin (*Turdus migratorius*) friends make a brief stopover shortly after 5am.
+We can see that the House Sparrows (*Passer domesticus*) chorp from dawn to dusk, 5am-6pm; that a Blue Jay (*Cyanocitta cristata*) shows up around 4pm and just does not stop hollering for about an hour; and that our American Robin (*Turdus migratorius*) friends make a brief stopover shortly after 5am.

-In contrast, a month before---on April 6---there was a much larger American Robin and Blue Jay presence, while the sparrows had not yet come into their own (read: set up their nests in the trees nearby):
+In contrast, a month before---on April 6---there was a much larger American Robin and Blue Jay presence, while the sparrows had not yet come into their own:[^read]

+[^read]: Read: set up their nests in the trees nearby.

 ![Screenshot of bird detection bar chart from April 6](./assets/april6.png)

-A month after---on June 6---the sparrows persist, but their babies had fledged, so the jay was back to asserting its auditory dominance:
+A month after---on June 6---the sparrows persist but their babies have fledged, so the jay is back to asserting its auditory dominance:

 ![Screenshot of bird detection bar chart from June 6](./assets/june6.png)

-Over the last several months I have been fairly consistently ~~chorping~~ talking with folks about this installation, which is how I know that a bunch of other people would love to set up BirdNET-Pis of their own, for themselves or others.
+Over the last several months I have been fairly consistently ~~chorping~~ talking with folks about this installation, which is how I know that a bunch of other people would love to set up bird monitoring systems of their own, for themselves or others.

-To that end, I have written up my setup instructions for you, person who wants to set up your own bird listening station as quickly and cheaply as possible!
+To that end, I have written up my BirdNET-Pi setup instructions for you, person who wants to set up your own bird listening station as quickly and cheaply as possible!
 To make set-up as straight-forward as possible, I detailed *exactly* what I did to set mine up, in a borderline-too-verbose way.
 I assume no prerequisite computer knowledge beyond a basic "uses a computer as part of daily living" starting point.
 I look forward to hearing about the [birb](https://www.audubon.org/magazine/when-bird-birb-extremely-important-guide) friends yelling around *your* homes.

 The rest of this post provides some background and motivation for the decisions I made in my set-up, including cost, [lack of] robustness, and privacy concerns.
-The set-up instructions themselves can be found [here](../birdnet-setup/).
+The set-up instructions themselves can be found here: [Set up BirdNET-Pi on a Raspberry Pi Zero 2 W](../birdnet-setup/).

+TODO-HERE

 ## Brief background and motivation